aramis-lab/clinicadl/docs/Train/Patch.md

 ### Running the task

-Here is the command line to run the pipeline on `t1-linear` outputs with the predefined architecture of ClinicaDL:
+Here is the command line to train a single-CNN on `t1-linear` outputs with the predefined architecture of ClinicaDL:
 ```
 clinicadl train patch cnn <caps_directory> t1-linear <tsv_path> <output_directory> Conv4_FC3
 ```